 For the best results from surgery, it only makes sense to start with a healthy patient.
 Keep the following in mind before hernia repair surgery for a smoother recovery.

 Cigarette smoking is the most significant risk factor for failure of hernia repair.
 Smoking damages collagen.
 Collagen is one of the critical structures in wound healing, and so smokers do not heal well.
 Also, every time a smoker coughs, the muscles pull on the repair and can tear out sutures.
-Dr. Brown advises patients to stop smoking for three months before surgery.
+Dr. Nguyen advises patients to stop smoking for three months before surgery.

 Obesity is also a significant risk factor for perioperative problems.
 The tissue planes are difficult to find.
 The nerves are harder to identify, and thus are at more risk for injury.
 Sites of bleeding are harder to find and stop.
 The operation takes significantly longer.
 Get your weight down to normal.